-Expand your horizons.
-It’s a phrase used to encourage people to gain new experiences in life.
+You've probably heard some variation of the words, expanding your horizons.
+It's a phrase used to encourage people to build on their knowledge, and experiences in life.

-The first and maybe most obvious way you can expand your horizons is to try new things.
+One of the most obvious ways you can broaden your horizons is to try new things.
 Often in life, we get caught up into the same routines.

 We go to school, work, other obligations, sleep, and then wake up and do it all over again.
 Every now and then we get a feeling of complacency and have a need to switch things up.